Nature’s Logic Dog Food earns the Advisor’s top rating of 5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, millet, chicken fat, pumpkin seed, yeast culture, spray dried chicken liver, dried egg product, suncured alfalfa meal, montmorillonite clay, dried kelp, cheese powder, spray dried porcine plasma, dried tomato, almonds, dried chicory root, dried carrot, dried apple, white fish meal, egg shell meal, dried pumpkin, dried apricot, dried blueberry, dried spinach, dried broccoli, dried cranberry, parsley, dried artichoke, rosemary, mixed tocopherols, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Bifidobacterium bifidium fermentation product, dried Enterococcus faecium fermentation product, dried Bacillus coagulans fermentation product, dried pineapple extract, dried Aspergillus niger fermentation extract, dried Aspergillus oryzae fermentation extract, dried Trichoderma longibrachtium fermentation extract
+Ingredients: Rabbit meal, turkey meal, millet, chicken fat, pumpkin seed, yeast culture, spray dried chicken liver, dried egg product, suncured alfalfa meal, montmorillonite clay, dried kelp, cheese powder, spray dried porcine plasma, dried tomato, almonds, dried chicory root, dried carrot, dried apple, sardine meal, egg shell meal, dried pumpkin, dried apricot, dried blueberry, dried spinach, dried broccoli, dried cranberry, parsley, dried artichoke, rosemary, mixed tocopherols, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Bifidobacterium bifidium fermentation product, dried Enterococcus faecium fermentation product, dried Bacillus coagulans fermentation product, dried pineapple extract, dried Aspergillus niger fermentation extract, dried Aspergillus oryzae fermentation extract, dried Trichoderma longibrachtium fermentation extract

 Fiber (estimated dry matter content) = 4%